jasmine789/Machine-Learning-Image-Processsing-ResultsDemo/README.md

 ## PR4: Image denoising with DnCNN, U-net like CNNs and U-net like CNNs with dilated convolutions.

-In this assignment, we implement a specific regression problem: image denoising.
+In this assignment, I implement a specific regression problem: image denoising.
 We will be using deep Convolutional Neural Networks (CNNs) with PyTorch, investigate DnCNN and U-net architectures.
 We use images from the “Berkeley Segmentation Dataset and Benchmark” (https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/).
 This directory contains two sub-directories: train and test, which consist of 200 and 100 images, respectively, of either size 321 × 481 or 481 × 321.
 We can use a small training set for image denoising because denoising each pixel of an image can be seen as one regression problem.
-Hence, our training is in fact composed of 200×321×481 ≈ 31 million samples.
+Hence, our training is composed of 200×321×481 ≈ 31 million samples.

 The DnCNN structure is demonstrated as the following figure:

 ![DnCNN](./results_demo/DnCNN.png)

 The performance is evaluated using Peak Signal-to-Noise-Ratio (PSNR).
 In this project, we set D = 6.
-In this project, we implment 3 architectures - DnCNN, U-net like CNNS and U-net like CNNs with dilated convolutions.
+In this project, I implement 3 architectures - DnCNN, U-net like CNNS and U-net like CNNs with dilated convolutions.
 The results are demonstrated below:

 | Structure                                 | PSNR      | Training Curves                                          |
 | ----------------------------------------- | --------- | -------------------------------------------------------- |